equella/openequella-toolbox/README.md

 # openEQUELLA Toolbox
-A Java-based suite of scripts geared to worked with openEQUELLA.
+A Java-based suite of scripts geared to work with openEQUELLA.

 ## Main functions